MChavesU/yuzu-server-aws/README.md

 1 - create a aws account

 # this steps are for terraform, only need to change some info in the file and run it
-1.2 download the awscli and install it
+1.2 download the awscli and install it.

 1.3 in aws browser go to IAM section, look for "Access Keys" click, and create new access key, save the file.

 1.4 on cmd put aws configure and should look something like this:
         AWS Access Key ID [None]: AKIAIOSFODNN7EXAMPLE
         AWS Secret Access Key [None]: wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY